These Are the Effects of Dehydration on Your Body, According to a Doctor

 Your skin begins to suffer.

-Your body’s lack of sweat production can also change the way your skin appears.
-When you’re dehydrated, your body only lends moisture to the more demanding areas—such as your essential internal organs—and pays less attention to the areas your body deems less vital, like the skin.
+Your body's lack of sweat production can also affect your skin.
+When you're dehydrated, your body only lends moisture to the more demanding areas—such as your essential internal organs—and pays less attention to the areas your body deems less vital, like the skin.